Spain C2C Part 2 – Seville to Astorga – the Ruta via de la Plata – 22 days – 768km.

 Usually followed by a bit of rockiness and pushing….

-The views were stunning though – the wild flowers had benefitted from all the rain.
+The views were stunning though – the wild flowers had benefited from all the rain.

 We passed under the famous Roman arch of Caparra, a day I remember as very tough as we didn’t find any resupply points and so were on short rations.